apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 ### `NoClassDefFoundError: software/amazon/awssdk/crt/s3/S3MetaRequest`

 The library `aws-crt.jar` is not on the classpath.
-Its classes are not in the AWS `bundle.jar` file, yet are needed for uploading and renaming objects.
+Its classes are not in the AWS `bundle.jar` file, yet may be needed by some uses made of the SDK.

 Fix: add.